Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: Radar System Evaluation

-Additionally, \cite{cui2021high} demonstrates that the average variances of radar detection within 3 meters (which covers most cases in our experimental setup) or detections with signal strength greater than -3 dB (when signals are strong enough to be identified) are lower.
+{Additionally}, ref.~\cite{cui2021high} demonstrated that the average variances of radar detection with and without interference from a second radar are quite similar, even when the two radars are within a 3 m range.
 Consequently, we can conclude that the interference between radars for our experiment is minimal and can be disregarded.